sodabubblewine/sodabubblewine.github.io/README.md

 3. The language of philosophy's most well known child, science, is logic.
 Contemporaries would point to something beyond logic, be it a deviation or the divinations of statisticians and probability theorists (the modern day Oracle of Delphi).

-4. At least the propbability theorist has the courage to put 'theorist' in their name.
+4. At least the probability theorist has the courage to put 'theorist' in their name.
-Those that would dodge the dismissive of 'theory' are doomed to be found out and live in constant worry that they shall be caught by their assumptions.
+Those that would dodge the dismissive of 'theory' are doomed to be found out and live in constant fear that they shall be caught by their assumptions.

 5. The days where philosophy gave us a consistent way of life are gone, but the delights of philosophic practices are as alive as ever.
 Those that condemn human behavior for its limited fallibility have condemned their life no matter how consistent it may seem.

-6. There is no better reason for anyone to read on than there is for them to go to a pizza parlor just because I recommended it.
+6. There is no better reason for anyone to read what I've written here than there is for them to go to a pizza parlor just because I recommended it.
 It is easy enough for me to admit that I hide in obscurities because I am destine to lose to anyone who professes the profound.
-The richess of my methods are mundane when compared to the new.
+The richness of my methods are mundane when compared to the new.
 Mine are old.
 Not so old as the stories we have told since we found stories to tell, but much older than the new and much less ornate in their presentation.